Interview with Art Falco

 Interview with Forrest Hayes

-Playhouse Square, located in downtown Cleveland, Ohio, is the “world’s largest theater restoration project,” and the country’s largest performing arts center outside New York City (eclipsed only by Lincoln Center), as well as Northeast Ohio’s home for touring Broadway shows, concerts, comedy, dance and children’s programming.
+Playhouse Square, located in downtown Cleveland, Ohio, is the world’s largest theater restoration project and one of the world's premier arts districts, as well as Northeast Ohio’s home for touring Broadway shows, concerts, comedy, dance and children’s programming.

 Playhouse Square draws more than 1 million people annually to its 11 performance spaces while contributing in excess of $359 million in local economic impact every year.